rainforestapp/tester-chrome-extension/README.md

 ## Installing from the portal

 Note: to use this extension you MUST have done at least one job for us before.
-This is as we pay you via either Mechancial Turk, or Crowd Flower as normal, against an older job you did.
+This is as we pay you via either Mechanical Turk, or Crowd Flower as normal, against an older job you did.

 1. Go to https://portal.rainforestqa.com/login (register from any email from us)
 2. Login